 Are there other injection options?

-Yes, if PRP injections are not the best option for you, OrthoIndy also offers variants of “stem cell-like” injection options for knee pain.
+Yes, if PRP injections are not the best option for you, OrthoIndy also offers variants of tissue and cell injections (incorrectly know as stem cell injections) for knee pain.
 Talk with your OrthoIndy specialist and learn the best option for your knee pain treatment.

 To make an appointment with Dr. Farr please call 317.884.5163 or learn more about cartilage restoration at OrthoIndy.